 “I’m not-, the bad guy, we-, we can-,” Muturangi mumbled.

 When Titama was finished she dropped the traditional club onto Muturangi’s desk, blood splattering the wood finish.
 Her arm ached and her body was covered in pains.
 A red handprint was left on the side of the desk as Titama supported herself.
 At least she knew the secret part of the Farm downstairs was shut down.
 With Muturangi’s death it would be shut down for good.
-Titama wasn’t sure if it was worth it for the sake of a dozen clones but it was the decision she had made.
+Titama wasn’t sure if it was worth it for the sake of a dozen clones but it was the decision she had made so no use stewing on regrets now.
 Bending over as she circled around the desk, Titama picked up the bright blue gun Muturangi had tried to use on her.

 “Where’s Muturangi?
 We heard the shot, you shoot him?”
 Riotgrrrl said.

 “Dead, you want to join him?”
 Titama said.

 Riotgrrrl screamed, running at Titama.
 Her two batons were drawn back, ready to sweep around and batter.
 Titama lifted the handgun and fired almost offhandedly.
 The bullet punched Riotgrrrl in the chest and threw her backward.
 Batons flying from her hands, Riotgrrrl dropped.
 Skux was standing in the same spot, stunned and maybe a little concussed as Titama moved the gun toward him.
 She fired and the second shot cut Skux down as well.
 He fell over, blood streaming from the side of his head.
 Titama let her arm fall to her side, the 3D printed gun’s thick barrel smoking.

 “I’ve got to get out of here,” Titama said.